tflo/Move-em-All/readme.md

 ## Compatibility

-MEA works flawlessly with Blizzard’s bags, and – _at least before WoW TWW 11.2_ – with LiteBag, Baganator, very likely also with many other bag addons.
-I briefly tested it with ArkInventory, Baud Bag, Bagnon, and haven’t noticed any issues. _Under TWW 11.2 only tested with Blizz UI and Baganator._
+MEA works flawlessly with Blizzard’s bags, LiteBag, Baganator, very likely also with many other bag addons.
+I briefly tested it (note: before TWW 11.2) with ArkInventory, Baud Bag, Bagnon, and haven’t noticed any issues.

+_Under TWW 11.2 only tested with Blizz UI and Baganator._ Currently, there’s not much point testing with other bag addons because Baganator has made them all obsolete.

 Note: Baganator comes with its own mass-transfer functionality, which is highly configurable (e.g. by category, by search filters).
 So if you use Baganator, I recommend using this for _large_ transfers.
-It also tends to work faster than MEA.
+However, also when using Baganator, MEA is still very handy for instant transfers without typing in a filter string first.

 ### Mail